Omaha Recycles Right

 Plastic Bag & Film Recycling:

 Did you know that some of the soft/film plastics that CANNOT be recycled in your green curbside recycling bin CAN be recycled using the Wrap Recycling Action Program (WRAP)?
-Items like plastic grocery bags, plastic film, such as produce bags, dry cleaning bags, and the wrap around paper towels can be recycled at participating stores.
-Click here to find a WRAP location nearest you.
+Items like plastic grocery bags, plastic film, such as produce bags, dry cleaning bags, and the wrap around paper towels can be recycled at participating retail and grocery stores.
+Click here to find a plastic bag/wrap recycling drop-off location nearest you.

 Non-recyclable soft/film plastics that CANNOT be recycled by the WRAP Program CAN be placed in the orange Hefty® EnergyBag® as part of an energy recovery process.
 Items include snack bags, candy wrappers, toothpaste tubes, plastic utensils, and polystyrene (styrofoam) cups, bowls, and take-out containers.
 When your bag is full, just tie up the orange bag and place it in your curbside green bin along with your mixed recycling.
 These are the ONLY plastic bags that should ever be placed in your curbside green bin.
 The orange bags are hand sorted at the recycling facility.